orellabac/onprem-install/README.preview-single-host.md

 # CodeStream OnPrem - Single Host Preview

-The single host preview of CodeStream OnPrem uses docker containers for all of the CodeStream services.
-They run in a docker **host** network all on a single host; each service will be accessible independently.
+The single host preview of CodeStream OnPrem uses one docker container for each of the CodeStream services (there is no scaling or redundancy).
+All containers must run on a single docker **host**.
+The host must run Linux.
+Docker containers will run as a docker **host** network type.

 This has been tested on Amazon Linux AMI (RedHat, CentOS, Fedora, ...).